PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   name.
 For example:

 		statsdb:twResetField(lt.login, "countLogins")

+* StringStatsDB:twSetExpireSleep(\<miliseconds\>) - Set the sleep
+  interval between checks to expire/expunge entries.
+Defaults to 250ms.
+For example:

+        statsdb:twSetExpireSleep(200)

 * infoLog(\<log string\>, \<key-value map\>) - Log at LOG_INFO level t<he
   specified string, adding "key=value" strings to the log for all the